siyul-park/uniflow/docs/architecture.md

    +-------------------------------------------------+
 ```

-The runtime engine does not enforce the use of specific nodes.
+The engine does not enforce the use of specific nodes.
 All nodes connect to the engine via extensions and can be added or removed as needed for your service.

 To effectively execute node specifications, the process is divided into two main phases: compilation and runtime.
 This helps reduce complexity and optimize performance.

 ## Modifying Workflows

-The runtime engine does not expose an API to modify node specifications directly.
+The engine does not expose an API to modify node specifications directly.
 Instead, it focuses on loading, compiling, and activating nodes for execution.

 To modify node specifications, use the Command-Line Interface (CLI) to update the specifications in the database.
 Alternatively, you can define a workflow that provides an HTTP API for modifying node specifications.
 These workflows are typically defined in the `system` namespace.